baileyballangarry/osticket-postinstall/README.md

 </p>

 <p>
-Here is an example of how different SLA Plans can look
+Here's an image showcasing the various appearances of different SLA Plans.
 </p>

 <p>